Study Trip: Amsterdam - from Rembrandt to Mondrian

 This course will be held in Amsterdam, Netherlands at various venues.
 There will be a reasonable amount of walking between venues.
 We cannot guarantee stools at venues.
 Offsite courses take place during public access hours.
 Tutors are not able to control sound levels or behaviours of visitors outside of the course group.
 Unless you are a wheelchair user, and have confirmed access details with us (as levels of access can vary between buildings), you will need to be able to walk between sites and stand for some time while looking at them (you may bring your own portable stool if you have one, but we cannot guarantee access to seating offsite.)
 If you feel you may be impacted by these environmental variations, please inform the department on humanities@citylit.ac.uk before the course begins, to discuss reasonable accommodations we can make to assist your learning in offsite.

-You will be sent the itinerary within a week of the course start date.
+You will be sent the itinerary within two weeks of the course start date.
 Please be aware that Amsterdam historic sites have different booking procedures and availability, so we are not likely able to provide the specific itinerary sooner than this.

 Are there any other costs?
 Is there anything I need to bring?